ajayyadavexpo/laravel-docker-setup/README.md

 * This setup is for **development only**
 * Never use default credentials in production
-* Ports are exposed for local convenience
+* Ports are exposed for convenience
 * Xdebug is installed but disabled by default

 To enable Xdebug: